join tipstrr for free click here

 During your Manchester city trip, you should not miss tea time.
 The ideal spot for afternoon tea in Manchester is the Richmond Tea Rooms.
 It is a well-known tea room located in the city’s Gay Village and is known for its unique, whimsical decor and atmosphere.

-The tea room offers a variety of tea and coffee beverages, as well as a selection of cakes, sandwiches, and other light bites.
+The tea room offers a variety of tea and coffee beverages.
+A selection of cakes, sandwiches, and other light bites.
 Their menu also features a range of breakfast, brunch, and lunch options.

 One of the standout features of the Richmond Tea Rooms is its decor.
 The tea room is decorated with an eclectic mix of vintage and modern styles, featuring elaborate chandeliers, ornate mirrors, and plush seating.